znxlwm/pytorch-generative-model-collections/README.md

 ## Difference from [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections)
 - This repository does not have WGAN-GP and Variational Auto-Encoders.
-- All models use only 25 training epochs.
 - DRAGAN : The DRAGAN loss calculation method is different.
 - ACGAN : The learning procedure is different.
-- WGAN : The training of the discriminator is repeats 5 times in one iteration.
-- EBGAN : The last layer of discriminator does not use sigmoid activation function.
+- EBGAN : MSE is used instead of L2 norm and the last layer of discriminator does not use sigmoid activation function.
-- BEGAN : L1 norm is used instead of L2 norm.
+- BEGAN : L1 norm is used instead of L2 norm and the last layer of discriminator does not use sigmoid activation function.

 ## Generative Adversarial Networks (GANs)
 ### Lists (Table is borrowed from [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections))